Galápagos of neuroscience

 1. Reducing consciousness: By forming large number of non-specific IPLs, general anesthetics alter conformation of C-semblance altering consciousness (Vadakkan, 2010; 2015b).
 When C-semblance is altered, p-semblance cannot be formed.
 This explains a mechanism by which anesthetic agents prevent internal sensation of pain.

 2. Altering sensory inputs: Botulinum toxin, local anesthetic agents, and plastic surgery are used for treating different types of pain (Becker, 2020; Robbins et al., 2014; Kung et al., 2011).
-If sensory inputs act as noxious stimuli, then removing these input can alleviate pain.
+If sensory inputs act as noxious stimuli, then removing these inputs can alleviate pain.
 Furthermore, qualia of internal sensation take place by retrograde extrapolation from the inter-LINKed spine towards all the sensory receptors (Vadakkan, 2013).
 When these sensory receptors are removed by plastic surgery, then it can eventually alter the qualia of pain.

 3. Reducing synaptic transmission: Magnesium is used for preventing headaches (Saldanha et al., 2021).
 It prevents opening of NMDA receptors in excitatory glutamatergic synapses, which in turn reduces reactivation of IPLs, which prevents perception of pain.
 The same mechanism enables the use of intravenous magnesium to control seizure disorders.